vidulaarumugam/Securein-Assessment/README.md

 - **API Integration**: NVD CVE API
 - **Utilities**: dotenv, axios, requests, MongoDB's PyMongo

+Local development
-Local development: The application is set up to run on localhost (port 5000 for Express server, MongoDB running locally).
+The application is set up to run on localhost (port 5000 for Express server, MongoDB running locally).
 Server-side rendering: The application uses server-side rendering (SSR) with EJS to dynamically display CVE data.
 This stack is designed for efficient data retrieval and display, offering functionalities like pagination and detailed CVE views.

-PROBLEM STATEMENT:
+##PROBLEM STATEMENT

 1.Fetch CVE Data: Consume CVE information from the NVD CVE API and store it in a database.